 - Use your email marketing campaign to increase the visibility and performance of your content

 By integrating a good intro and an explicit call-to-action to tick their curiosity, a newsletter can definitely be a great tool to boost website content’s visibility and performance.
+Alternatively, by using well-crafted onboarding emails, you can attract users to visit your blog and knowledge base more often, which adds a bit of targeted traffic to your website.
 It can be in a form of a digest of your featured posts, an advocacy wherein you ask your subscribers to share your content for a good cause, or a public service announcement wherein you ask them to comment about your recent incident reports to increase public awareness and engage them with an informative discussion.

 - Boost social media engagement